 The three-day event offers plenty of lessons for event organizers that want to use event signage to engage, stimulate and inspire guests.

 Montreal, Quebec – June 1 2018: C2 Montreal is far from any traditional conference.
-Beyond its world-class speakers, the event has C2 labs, masterclasses, hands-on workshops, curated one-on-ones and entrepreneur programs that encouraged its guests to discuss new ideas, try new methodologies, build meaningful connections and learn new skills.
+Beyond its world-class speakers, the event has C2 labs, masterclasses, hands-on workshops, curated one-on-ones and entrepreneur programs that encourage its guests to discuss new ideas, try new methodologies, build meaningful connections and learn new skills.

 The 2018 C2 village acted as the perfect playground to make this possible; with functional and creative pieces, it created a fully immersive environment, where guests were able to move from one activity to another and find what they’re looking for, both easily and quickly.